-Both initial vaccinations and boosters are vital to give your new puppy or kitten the best chance of a long and healthy life.
+Initial vaccinations and boosters give your new puppy or kitten the best chance of a long and healthy life.
 They’re an expense that every new pet parent should budget for.

 But there’s no standard cost for vaccinating a cat or a dog.
-The cost will vary from vet to vet, and where you live could make a considerable difference to how much you’ll have to pay.
+The price will vary from vet to vet, and where you live could make a considerable difference to how much you’ll pay.

-To find out how much these costs can vary, we surveyed prices at 72 veterinary clinics in England, Scotland, and Wales.
+We surveyed prices at 75 veterinary clinics in England, Scotland, and Wales to find out how much these costs can vary.
 We looked at prices for kitten and puppy vaccination packages, as well as annual boosters for adult cats and dogs.

 Puppy vaccinations

-Puppies are vaccinated once when they’re aged between eight and 10 weeks old and again two to four weeks later.
+Puppies are first vaccinated when they’re between eight and 10 weeks old, then again two to four weeks later.

 According to the British Small Animal Veterinary Association (BSAVA), the core vaccines a puppy should get are canine distemper (CDV), parvovirus (CPV), infectious canine hepatitis (CAV), and leptospirosis.